CGJennings/fast-ternary-string-set/README.md

  - All matching, including approximate matching, is based on full code points and not char codes.
  - Balances search time and memory consumption: stored strings share tree nodes and do not require a reference to the original strings.
  - The tree structure is encoded in a form that is friendly to common JS engine optimizations.
- - Elements are stored by Unicode code point; any valid Unicode string can be added to a`TernaryStringSet`.
+ - Elements are stored by Unicode code point; any valid Unicode string can be added to a set.
- - Sets can be serialized to a compact binary format (an `ArrayBuffer`).
+ - Sets can be serialized to a compact binary format (as an `ArrayBuffer`).
- - Written in TypeScript with full documentation, targeting modern JavaScript engines.
+ - Written in fully documented TypeScript, targeting modern JavaScript engines.
- - Backed by an extensive test suite.
+ - Backed by extensive test suites.
  - No other dependencies.

 ## Installation